surycat/obelus/docs/guide.rst

   encoding is implied by default, but this can be changed.
 Encoding and decoding is handled by the protocols.

+Futures, promises... handlers
+"""""""""""""""""""""""""""""

+Non-blocking network programming usually revolves around passing and invoking callbacks.
+To abstract that notion, Obelus defines a :class:`~obelus.common.Handler` class.
+When a library function performing an operation returns a handler, you can set its :attr:`~obelus.common.Handler.on_result` and :attr:`~obelus.common.Handler.on_exception` attributes to functions which will be called with the successful or exceptional result of the operation, respectively.

 Protocols and transports
 """"""""""""""""""""""""